 Malaria is treatable; however, it's better to prevent an infection than to undergo treatment, which can take time.
 Anti malarial drugs, also used in the treatment of this illness, can be used to prevent an infection.
 These treatments usually work by either preventing the parasite from defending itself against your body's immune system or multiplying.
 The most commonly used malaria treatments include: Doxycycline, Malarone and Paludrine & Avloclor.
 All of these treatments need to be started before you leave for your holiday, and continued until after you return.
 This is because it can sometimes take ten to fifteen days until symptoms begin to surface after the infection and in extremely rare cases symptoms can lie dormant for over a year.
 Malarone and Doxycycline are usually recommended for places where the malaria parasite has managed to develop a resistance.
 These treatments are taken orally in the form of antimalarial tablets.

 Listed below are some methods that can be followed for the prevention of Malaria:

 Malaria is a serious blood disease that can prove to be a big risk for people travelling abroad.
-Effective and clinically proven antimalarial medications can prevent the development of this infection during your travels.
+Effective antimalarial medications can prevent the development of this infection during your travels.
 The treatments we provide include Doxycycline capsules, Malarone tablets and Paludrine & Avloclor tablets.
 These medications can protect you from malaria and prevent symptoms, such as high fever, nausea and fatigue.
 You can buy Doxycycline, Malarone and Paludrine & Avloclor at OnlineClinic after completing a quick, no obligation online consultation.
 For more information about these malaria treatments please refer to their respective product pages.